dev-arpita/MemeGeneratorApp/src/quiz.md

-1. How would you describe the concept of "state"?
-   A way for React to remember saved values from within a component.
-   This is similar to declaring variables from within a component, with a few added bonuses (which we'll get to later)
+1. You have 2 options for what you can pass in to a state setter function (e.g. `setCount`).
+What are they?

+a.
+New value of state (setCount(42))
+b.
+Callback function - whatever the callback function returns === new value of state

-2. When would you want to use props instead of state?
+2. When would you want to pass the first option (from answer above) to the state setter function?

-   Anytime you want to pass data into a component so that component can determine what will get displayed on the screen.
+Whenever you don't need the previous value of state to determine what the new value of state should be.

-3. When would you want to use state instead of props?
+3. When would you want to pass the second option (from answer above) to the state setter function?
-   Anytime you want a component to maintain some values from within the component.
-(And "remember" those values even when React re-renders the component).

-4. What does "immutable" mean?
-Are props immutable?
-Is state immutable?
-   Unchanging.
-Props are immutable.
-State is mutable.

-## useState - Changing state with a callback function

-/\*\*
-_ Note: if you ever need the old value of state
-_ to help you determine the new value of state,
+Whenever you DO need the previous value to determine the new value
-_ you should pass a callback function to your
-_ state setter function instead of using
-_ state directly.
-This callback function will
-_ receive the old value of state as its parameter,
-_ which you can then use to determine your new
-_ value of state.
-\*/